The Nine Training Sketches

 Summer Trees, Moonrise, Moonset, Sunrise II, Sunset II.

-My approach to painting the training sketches
+My approach to this series

 Colour

 As an Australian painter, I cannot help but be influenced by the strong physical/spiritual nature of this ancient landscape.
 There is not much of a middle watery realm between heaven and earth in the Australian landscape, and consequently, we have vibrant colours under a strong sun where the forming and breaking down forces dominate.
-I painted much of this series in the company of my course participants, most of them also Australian, and some, like me, found themselves unconsciously expressing the quality of the Australian nature mood through our six, not four, seasons in their own works.
-The paintings of the few northern hemisphere residents in our group always have different colour qualities to the Australian ones.
+I painted much of this series in the company of my masterclass participants, most of them also Australian, and some, like me, found themselves unconsciously expressing the quality of the Australian nature mood through our six, not four, seasons in their own works.
+(The paintings of the few northern hemisphere residents in our group always have different colour qualities to the Australian ones.)

 Formative forces

-I worked continually with trying to find a balance between forming and dissolving, both in each painting and between each pair.
+Always trying to find a balance between forming and dissolving, both in each painting and between each pair.

 As the series progressed, the dynamics of the formative forces come more strongly into play.
 My work has been strongly influenced in recent years by the qualitative water studies of Goethean phenomenologist, Theodor Schwenk.
 The metamorphic forms that can be found in natural water flow and air flow can be found all the sketches from Shining Moon to Sunset II, but particularly in the three Moon sketches, where the water influence is most strongly experienced in Australia.

-The overall experience of the series
+The overall experience

-I painted each pair side by side (except for the Shining Moon), so as to experience the polarity between each pair, as counterbalancing each other, but also so that I was inwardly moving between the two as I painted.
+Painting each pair side by side (except for the Shining Moon), so as to experience the polarity between each pair, as counterbalancing each other, but also so that I was inwardly moving between the two as I painted.

 As my class and I progressed through the series, we came to realise that it was a journey through Nature’s cycle through the year itself and from Cosmos down to the Moon sphere, to Earth itself with it’s cloak of plants and the trees – the lungs of the earth breathing through the seasons – then ascending again through the Moon sphere to the Sun and Cosmos.